lateef-taiwo/ANSIBLE-PROJECTS/README.md

 # ANSIBLE-PROJECT
-This repository contains several Ansible Projects and hands-on lab on Configuration management and Infrastructure as code (Iac).)
+This repository contains several Ansible Projects and hands-on lab on Configuration management and Infrastructure as code (Iac)